microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.Extensions/SpectatorView/SpectatorViewSetup.md

-NOTE: This documentation is in the process of being deprecated.
-The first release of spectator view is not yet been published and will be based on a different architecture/code organization.
+# NOTE: This documentation is in the process of being deprecated.
+An official release of spectator view has not yet been published and will be based on a different architecture/code organization.

 # Requirements
 ### HoloLens